 Click Save to save your image and the newly edited version appears in the thumbnail preview.

-As a best practice, you should preview messages before publishing them.
+As a best practice, you should preview posts before publishing them.
 In fullscreen, Compose shows you a preview for each network included in the Profile Picker on the right-hand side of the screen.
 Edits appear in real-time as you add to your post.

 When working in compact Compose, click .
 This enables you to preview both the desktop and mobile experience of your post.
 You can toggle between those networks by clicking the tabs along the top of the view for each profile you picked.